-What you must pay when Services that are covered for you you get these services Dental services In general, preventive dental services (such as cleaning, routine 20% coinsurance dental exams, and dental x-rays) are not covered by Original Deductible applies.
-Medicare.
-However, Medicare currently pays for dental services You pay these amounts in a limited number of circumstances, specifically when that until you reach the out-ofservice is an integral part of specific treatment of a beneficiary's pocket maximum. primary medical condition.
-Some examples include reconstruction of the jaw following fracture or injury, tooth Prior authorization is extractions done in preparation for radiation treatment for cancer required. involving the jaw, or oral exams preceding kidney transplantation.
+What you must pay when Services that are covered for you you get these services Dental services In general, preventive dental services (such as cleaning, routine 20% coinsurance dental exams, and dental x-rays) are not covered by Original You pay these amounts Medicare.
+However, Medicare currently pays for dental services until you reach the out-ofin a limited number of circumstances, specifically when that pocket maximum. service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Some examples include Prior authorization is reconstruction of the jaw following fracture or injury, tooth required. extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
 In addition, we cover: Supplemental benefits Preventive dental services There is no coinsurance or copayment for Oral Exams supplemental dental Plan will only cover 2 of periodic, limited, periodontal or benefits.
-Benefits are comprehensive oral evaluation every calendar year. subject to the limitations Prophylaxis (Cleaning) described in this benefits Limit 2 visits every year chart.
-Dental X-Rays Two (2) bitewing radiographs are covered benefit every Maximum: \$1,000 every year.
-One (1) panoramic radiograph or one (1) complete year for preventive series is a covered benefit once every three (3) years. services Intraoral occlusal radiographs are a covered benefit twice (2) every year. • Fluoride Treatment Limit 1 visit every 6 months Other Diagnostic Dental Services Plan will cover cone beam CT capture and interpretation, pulp vitality tests and caries risk assessments.
+Benefits are comprehensive oral evaluation every calendar year. subject to the limitations • Prophylaxis (Cleaning) described in this benefits Limit 2 visits every year chart.
+Dental X-Rays Two (2) bitewing radiographs are covered benefit every Maximum: No dollar year.
+One (1) panoramic radiograph or one (1) complete maximum for preventive series is a covered benefit once every three (3) years. services Intraoral occlusal radiographs are a covered benefit twice (2) every year. • Fluoride Treatment Limit 1 visit every 6 months Other Diagnostic Dental Services pulp vitality tests and caries risk assessments.